 And 13.2 which requires ”Tariffs for network access shall neither restrict market liquidity nor distort trade across borders of different transmission systems”

-Commission Regulation (EU) 2017/460 (the TAR Code)
+Commission Regulation (EU) 2017/460 (the Tariff Network or TAR Code)

 Under Article 7(e), TSOs must ensure that the reference prices do not distort cross-border trade.

-It should be noted that a discount for physically bi-directional IPs is entirely consistent with the TAR Code given TSOs can make adjustments to the application of the reference price methodology in accordance with Article 6.4 or Article 9.
+It should be noted that a discount for physically bi-directional IPs is entirely consistent with the Tariff Network Code given TSOs can make adjustments to the application of the reference price methodology in accordance with Article 6.4 or Article 9.